Have you ever considered what would happen to your organization if a fire were to occur? How would operations be affected?

 - Heavy Timber – More commonly found in older construction but is rarely used today.
-Its construction includes structural members that are a very large dimensional wood.
-Common buildings that used this type of construction are churches and factories.
+These buildings include structural members that are a very large dimensional wood.
+Common buildings that used this type of structure are churches and factories.

 - Ordinary or Frame- Most major structural components are small dimensional wood and some noncombustible.
 This is common in small commercial and residential construction.

 2. Consider hazards within your organization

 When designing a fire prevention plan for your organization, it is important to consider and assess the hazards within your organization that can cause a fire:

 - Heating equipment

 - Match, lighter, lamp, candle, taper

 - Torch, welding equipment